priansh23/StudentAnalysis/README.md

-# myfirst
+# Student Study Anlysis
-It's my first project on github
+It's basically an analysis made on the factors affecting the studies of students and marks they are securing